kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 Write a program to merge two binary trees.
 Each node in the new tree should hold a value equal to the sum of the values of the corresponding nodes of the input trees.

 If only one input tree has a node in a given position, the corresponding node in the new tree should match that input node.

+## Daily Coding Problem: Problem #825 [Easy]

+This problem was asked by Google.

+Given a sorted list of integers, square the elements and give the output in sorted order.

+For example, given [-9, -2, 0, 2, 3], return [0, 4, 4, 9, 81].